Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: A simple model

 \item $\vert\vec{E}_{\rm Ask}\vert(t)$ at any observer position, can be obtained in a shower simulation where the magnetic field of the Earth is artificially switched off.
 In that case the Askaryan mechanism is the only one contributing significantly to the total electric field.
 The assumption is:

-\item The electric field induced by the geomagnetic mechanism can be approximately obtained by subtracting the electric field as given in a simulation performed with the geomagnetic field switched on $\vec{E}_{B_{\rm on}}(t)$, from that obtained in the simulation with the magnetic field switched off described in the previous item\footnote{This procedure is in essence approximate since it is not possible to obtain exactly the same shower from simulations with and without the magnetic field.
-By using the same random seed in both simulations we can only obtain similar showers.}.
+\item The electric field induced by the geomagnetic mechanism can be approximately obtained by subtracting the electric field as given in a simulation performed with the geomagnetic field switched on $\vec{E}_{B_{\rm on}}(t)$, from that obtained in the simulation with the magnetic field switched off described in the previous item.
 For a particular observer position at time $t$:

 \end{enumerate}